100thCoin/TriCNES/README.md

 # Supported TAS file types

-Due to varying emulator accuracy, this emulator is not guarunteed to sync all TAS files.
+Due to varying emulator accuracy, this emulator is not guaranteed to sync all TAS files.
 Despite this, it supports loading inputs from the following formats:
 * .bk2 (Bizhawk)
 * .tasproj (Bizhawk's TAStudio)
 * .fm2 (FCEUX)